cogent3/cogent3/doc/api/index.rst

 Major cogent3 Data Types
 ************************

-To enforce usage of the new type sequence / alignment classes add the following code to the top of your scripts.
+To enforce usage of the new type classes (e.g. sequence, alignment etc...) add the following to the top of your scripts.

 .. code-block:: python